Eslöv

-Eslöv is part of the Öresund Region.
+Eslöv is part of the Öresund Region, and the Malmö Metropolitan Area.

 History

 According to a map from 1717, Eslöv village was originally located in the current crossing Västergatan-Remmarlövsvägen.

 When the Southern Main Line, already passing through cities such as Stockholm and Malmö, was built through Eslöv the town's growth took off.
-On 4 October 1858 the first trains rolled on the southern main line through Eslöv.
+On 4 October 1858 the first trains rolled on the Southern Main Line through Eslöv.
 On 1 July 1865 the railway from Eslöv to Landskrona and Helsingborg (see Rååbanan) was taken into use and on 1 May 1866 the railway opened to Ystad.
 Eslöv had become a significant railroad link, and trade to and from the resort increased significantly.
 In 1897, Eslöv-Hörby railway opened, which was later extended to Kristianstad.
-The following year, 1898, the railway Eslöv-Röstånga was taken into use, which was later extended to Klippan.
+In 1898, the railway Eslöv-Röstånga was taken into use, which was later extended to Klippan.

 Healthcare

 In 1865, Eslöv gets its first doctor, Walter Ström.
 In 1870, Eslöv's first pharmacy opens.
 In 1942, a dental clinic and a provisional child care center are established.
 In 1969, the Tåbelund emergency medical center, "The triple doctor station", opens and in 1985, the health center Kärråkra is established.